Spaqin/spaq-in/src/posts/one-roll-with-rollei-35.md

 Certainly it was revolutionary for the time.
 These days I like it, but I wouldn't necessarily choose it over something more modern.
 However, it still has that charm, as a product of its time.
 Small prosumer travel cameras of the 90s came with wider lenses, and only recently it seems the 40mm is coming back - whether as Ricoh GR3X or the kit lens for Nikon Zf.
 And it does suit me better than 28mm.

 Despite its quirks and not working light meter, I would rate it as "Excellent beyond original intended purpose".

+_2025 edit:_ I change my mind.
+It's not that great.
+I know the image quality is good but I just can't cope with zone focusing everywhere.
+1/30 and 1/60 speeds started behaving as 1s+ (rest was fine) and after disassembly I couldn't put it back together.
+Even before that I had to force myself to use it.
+Just doesn't make that much sense in modern world in my view.